j4mes12/SDPA_Coursework/Part1/Part1.md

 The game starts with a menu so the user can choose which type of game they wish to play.
-I considered splitting the menu up and starting by asking the user if they wanted to player the basic game or complex game to start with and then moving on to asking if they want to player a two player or one player version (in place of a computer game option) etc.
+I considered splitting the menu up and starting by asking the user if they wanted to player the basic game or complex game to start with and then moving on to asking if they want to play a two-player or one-player version (in place of a computer game option) etc.

 I felt that the menu approach was preferable since it required the user to input less information before playing the game.
-Instead the player has to choose between four options, set the board size, configure personalisations and then play the game.
+Instead, the player has to choose between four options, set the board size, configure personalisations and then play the game.
 This allowed me to add personalisation features (such as initial location, player id and player colour) without bombarding the user with questions before they play the game.

+When the option to play against a computer was added, we countinued with simultaneous submission of moves thus if a play and computer move into the same space, it will always end in a tie.
+This decision was actively taken based on the wording of the game specification.

 Also, a key  design decision was regarding the computer's generated moves.
-There were many ways generate random moves to start with, I initially used a dictionary and random integer generator to generate a random number between 0 and 3 and translate that number into a move.
+There were many ways to generate random moves to start with, I initially used a dictionary and random integer generator to generate a random number between 0 and 3 and translate that number into a move.
 The approach I settled on however it a lot cleaner and is more readable.
-Regarding the computer's smart moves, the search approah I have taken creates an effective smart computer - it will give the user a run for their money!
-Although, it would be preferable for the `generate_smart_move` function to be a method as mentioned before, I felt the sophistication of the smart move function was a good balance.
+Regarding the computer's smart moves, the search approach I have taken creates an effective smart computer - it will give the user a run for their money!
+Although it would be preferable for the `generate_smart_move` function to be a method, I felt the sophistication of the smart move function was a good balance.

 As previously mentioned, an extension I added to the project was adding personal configurations to be made such as player id, start position and player colour for both players.
-I added new methods to achieve this and felt that splitting these questions up was important for clarity as I considered lumping them together in one line, but that appraoch was not as user friendly.
+I added new methods to achieve this and felt that splitting these questions up was important for clarity as I considered lumping them together in one line, but that approach was not as user friendly.

-I also considered allowing the user to input the starting direction, but came to the conclusion that no initial direction was required as it had to impact on the game.
+I also considered allowing the user to input the starting direction but concluded that no initial direction was required as it had no impact on the game.

-Further, it was hard to portray to the user how to imput their intended location in a meaningful way due to the coordinate nature of the board.
-I settled on added new functionality to display a blank board with labelled columns and rows which I felt really helped in the user's understanding of inputting their start location.
+Further, it was hard to portray to the user how to input their intended location in a meaningful way due to the coordinate-nature of the board.
+I settled on adding new functionality to display a blank board with labelled columns and rows which I felt really helped in the user's understanding of inputting their start location.